 Some people write guides.
 I write a brain dump: a collection of mostly unfiltered and lightly unorganized thoughts on an event or a place.
-This is a brain dump on Nicaragua that includes some the things I learned during my travel in Nicaragua that I hope would help future visitors.
+This is a brain dump on Nicaragua that includes some of my favorite things to do in Nicaragua, tips on exploring Nicaragua, that I hope will help future visitors.

 Most visitors come to Nicaragua and see Granada, Leon, San Juan del Sur, and Island Ometepe.
 I didn’t get any further south than Granada.
 I knew I wanted to spend more time up north in the coffee country and to go all the way south to San Juan and Ometepe would mean backtracking quite a bit.